Estimated reading time: 4 minutes

-The story of my move to study in Finland starts from moving from ocean beaches and summer all year, to forests that look like they go on forever and four seasons throughout the year.
-It was like a breath of fresh air stepping on Finnish soil for the first time, and not only because I just spent the last 24 hours crossing continents.
+The story of my move to study in Finland starts with moving from ocean beaches and summer all year to forests that look like they go on forever and have four seasons throughout the year.
+It was like a breath of fresh air stepping onto Finnish soil for the first time, not only because I had just spent the last 24 hours crossing continents.

 But, even as a native-born Finn coming back to Finland to study, I was surprised by some things that I never expected!

 Before I moved to Finland, I enjoyed spending my free time inside, watching movies, and reading.
 I hadn’t experienced nature to the extent that I did when I moved to Finland to study.
 Even in the big urban areas within Finland, forests, lakes, and nature are never far away.

 I soon found myself spending all my free time outside, enjoying nature!
 I would take study breaks by walking through the forest with my friends.
 During summer, you would most likely find me having a picnic at the park or swimming at a lake.
 Even in winter, my friends and I would explore new walking trails.
 You’ll never be far from a forest when studying in Finland, especially with 75% of Finland covered by trees!

 I always expected to have a very formal relationship with teachers and professors.
 In Finland, this relationship is far more informal.
 The first time I heard a student call our dean by her first name I was in shock.
 But, as it was, this is the norm at Finnish schools and universities.